joshua-d-miller/macOSLAPS/README.md

 `-resetPassword` - generates a new password and writes it to the Active Directory computer record.
 `-version` - prints out the current verison of macOSLAPS.
+`-getPassword` - Will store the password and expiration date in files only accessible by root.
+These files are deleted upon next run.
+This will **ONLY** work if the method selected is `Local` (Locations: */var/root/Library/Application Support/macOSLAPS-password* and */var/root/Library/Application Support/macOSLAPS-expiration*)

 Logging
 -------